Rohit2706/EBDM/README.md

 ## Acknowledgments

-* Sincere thanks to Mr. Rintu Kutum for guiding us throughout our internship period at the CSIR-IGIB, New Delhi.
+* Sincere thanks to Mr. Rintu Kutum and the AyurGenomics Group for guiding us throughout our internship period at the CSIR-IGIB, New Delhi.